pingidentity/terraform-provider-pingdirectory/docs/resources/local_db_backend.md

 - `db_cache_percent` (Number) Specifies the percentage of JVM memory to allocate to the database cache.
 - `db_checkpointer_wakeup_interval` (String) Specifies the maximum length of time that should pass between checkpoints.
 - `db_cleaner_min_utilization` (Number) Specifies the minimum percentage of "live" data that the database cleaner attempts to keep in database log files.
+- `db_directory` (String) Specifies the path to the filesystem directory that is used to hold the Berkeley DB Java Edition database files containing the data for this backend.
+The files for this backend are stored in a sub-directory named after the backend-id.
 - `db_directory_permissions` (String) Specifies the permissions that should be applied to the directory containing the backend database files and to directories and files created during backup or LDIF export of the backend.
 - `db_evictor_critical_percentage` (Number) Specifies the percentage over the configured maximum that the database cache is allowed to grow.
 It is recommended to set this value slightly above zero when the database is too large to fully cache in memory.
 In this case, a dedicated background evictor thread is used to perform evictions once the cache fills up reducing the possibility that server threads are blocked.
 - `db_import_cache_percent` (Number) The percentage of JVM memory to allocate to the database cache during import operations.